Ollie-Pearce/rustmc/README.md

 1. Add the crate to `verify_test_benchmarks`
 2. Copy the `verify_tests_script` and add new IR files from the dependencies of the crate to verify
 3. If any stdlib functions are external you can clone the `Ollie-Pearce/rust` repo, manually add the `#[inline(always)]` attribute to them and run `./x build library` to build the standard library
-4. With a rust toolchain built with ` ./x build library` external symbols from the standard library can be identified by running the `find_symbol` script and ...
+4. With a rust toolchain built with `RUSTFLAGS="-C embed-bitcode" ./x build library` external symbols from the standard library can be identified by running the `find_symbol` script and compiling the identified rlibs and object files using the `..

-# Use cases from paper:
+TODO: Ollie complete

 # High-level description of source